How to excel at your Interview

 Interviewer - Do you participate in online communities?

-There is no perfect answer.
-There is discussion.
+There are no perfect answers.
+Just discussion.
 Most questions can be answered with a quick online search.
-Your answer need to be different, because there is a flock of candidates that will probably have the same answers as you.
+Your answer needs to be different, because there is a flock of candidates that will probably have the same answers as you.

 How many pirates are there in the Caribbean?